oivalian/tkgrider/README.md

 # **tkgrider**
-A library that simplifies tkinter grids by feeding in lists into simple functions
+A module that simplifies tkinter grids by feeding in lists into simple functions

 ___